custom-components/sensor.owlintuition/sensor.owlintuition.markdown

 sensor:
   - platform: owlintuition
     host: 192.168.1.1         # IP address that the NetworkOWL sends to (your Home Assistant IP)
-    port: 4321                # Port number of above
+    port: 4321                # Port number you specified to the OWL data push settings
+    monitored_conditions:
+      - electricity
 ```
 By default only the electricity sensors will be monitored.
 The host parameter is generally not necessary and will default to `localhost`.